autocatalytic/autocatalytic/README.md

 - 👋 Hi
 - 👀 Interested in markets, sharing, coding, and moneyness
+- 🎯 Positive sum mindset builder & competitor
 - 📜 DevOps & BizOps founder with one exit
-- 🌱 Currently learning Solana, Rust and Anchor
 - 💞️ Comic relief in the tragedy of commons
-- 🎯 Positive sum mindset builder & competitor
+- 🌱 Studying Solana, Rust and Anchor

 <!---
 autocatalytic/autocatalytic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.